Azure/azure-powershell/src/Cdn/docs/Get-AzFrontDoorCdnOriginGroupResourceUsage.md

 1            50    count
 ```

-List resource useages of an AzureFrontDoor origin group under the profile
+List resource useages of an AzureFrontDoor origin group under the profile.

 ## PARAMETERS